mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 the caller and `drawNodeLines` is the callee) and the `memoization` set is carried to the method call.

-##### Take Away

-One important design here to notice is that the `drawNode` method is placed first and then the `drawNodeLines` method later.
-The mathematical way to sort functions, methods or any source code structure/entity is by abstraction level.
-High-level constructs go first and the details go later.
-But there is more on it.
-Therefore, caller functions/methods are always placed above the callee ones.
-This way an infinite loop is avoided and the code is well-defined and naturally sorted (including cohesiveness too).
-Now, notice that this method is an exception to the case since we are using recursion (thus we have a recursive step) and the below method calls the above one (the other way around as normal).
-Constants, enums, mutators, accessors, etc., are not sorted this way (they are top-level constructs used by constructs placed below them) as they are definitions and not implementations or actions like functions.
-Just consider these design concepts but have in mind that in practice, time and staff talent is pretty limited, and not every time will be feasible to apply rigorous concepts by the engineering practitioner.

 ### Enhancing Rendering Sizes

 For managing more proper rendering sizes